Humphrey's Executor v. United States: Historical context

-Humphrey's Executor occurred at a moment in American political history when tensions between the President and the Supreme Court were at an all-time high.
-The Court issued the decision on the same day it decided A.L.A.
+Humphrey's Executor occurred at a moment in American history when tensions between the President and the Supreme Court were at an all-time high.
+The Court issued the decision on the same day as A.L.A.
 Schechter Poultry Corp. v.
-United States, which struck down a key piece of Roosevelt's New Deal agenda—the National Industrial Recovery Act of 1933—as unconstitutional.
+United States, a historic decision that struck down a key piece of Roosevelt's New Deal agenda—the National Industrial Recovery Act of 1933—as unconstitutional.
 Legal scholars often view Humphrey's Executor in the context of the Court's "unprecedented but short-lived" effort in the mid-1930s to rein in the power of the President, which eventually resulted in Roosevelt's unsuccessful attempt to pack the Court.

 At the time of the decision, moreover, the FTC's powers and authority were limited.
-The FTC had no formal policymaking powers in the mid-1930s.
+The FTC had no formal policymaking powers during the mid-1930s.
 It could only adjudicate individual disputes and give information and advice to Congress.

-Criticism
+The FTC was authorized by statute to prevent unfair methods of competition by issuing "cease and desist" orders and, if an order was violated, applying to a circuit court of appeals for its enforcement.
+They were not empowered to initiate direct civil enforcement actions such as suing in federal court to enjoin an unfair method of competition.
+However, the Court later said in Buckley v.
+Valeo (1976) that the "discretionary power to seek judicial relief...cannot possibly be regarded as merely in aid of the legislative function of Congress".

+Theoretical context

-Although Humphrey's Executor became the legal basis for accepting the existence of independent agencies in the U.S. federal government, legal scholars have criticized the underlying logic and reasoning of the Supreme Court's decision.
-In a widely cited Columbia Law Review article published in 1984, the American legal scholar Peter L. Strauss criticized the Court's decision for failing to consider whether it may have created major constitutional problems:
+Although Humphrey's Executor became the legal basis for accepting the existence of independent agencies in the U.S. federal government, some legal scholars have criticized the functionalist reasoning of the decision.
+In a widely cited Columbia Law Review article published in 1984, the American legal scholar Peter L. Strauss said "the reasoning of the Humphrey's Executor Court seems open to question" because it was inconsistent with a formalist view of the separation of powers.
+As "the FTC did little as to which unified policy direction was even arguably relevant", Strauss questioned whether this type of reasoning would support the longstanding view that Myers should be limited to what he called "the Tenure of Office Act problem".

-[T]he reasoning of the Humphrey's Executor Court seems open to question.
-Remarkably, the Court did not pause to examine how a purpose to create a body "subject only to the people of the United States"—that is, apparently, beyond control of the constitutionally defined branches of government—could itself be sustained under the Constitution.
-Later, the opinion tells us that the agency is in both the legislative and the judicial branches, because of the functions it performs, but not how an agency can at the same moment reside in both the legislative and the judicial branches, consistent with the "fundamental necessity of maintaining each of the three general departments of government entirely free from the control or coercive influence ... of either of the others."